RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

   - Criteria for Statehood:
     - Montevideo Convention on the Rights and Duties of States 1933, art 1:
       - 4 main criteria:
-        - ‘The state as a person of international law should possess the following qualifications:
+        - 'The state as a person of international law should possess the following qualifications:
           - (a) a permanent population;
           - (b) a defined territory;
           - (c) government; and